Crazy News About The Warriors Before They Travel To New York To Play The Knicks

 According to The Athletic's Marcus Thompson and Anthony Slater (see tweet below), their plane had mechanical problems, and they had to stay the night in Indiana.

-Slater later reported that the Warriors will fly out of Indiana on at 10 A.M. on Tuesday morning (see tweet below).
+Slater later reported that the Warriors had been scheduled out of Indiana on at 10 A.M. on Tuesday morning (see tweet below).

+According to Slater the plane left Indianapolis at 10:35 A.M (see tweet below).

 Steph Curry hit five three-pointers and had 26 points in the game against the Pacers, and is just two three-pointers away from breaking the all-time record.